 The Matilda Effect has a precedent of overlooking women who have made significant contributions in society.
 For her MFA Thesis Exhibition, With Due Respect , Sadie celebrates a group of remarkable scientists through art to inspire the next generation of women in Science, Technology, Engineering, and Mathematics (STEM).

 The Matilda Effect is a phenomenon and bias in which women’s achievements are credited to their male colleagues.
 Despite each of their achomplishements, these women faced years of gender discrimition in their scientific fields.
 The exhibition extends the conversation of women who have been fearful of speaking up and thus, have isolated themselves and deprived society of their further contributions.
 With Due Respect asks: Why have women, specifically working in the STEM field, been written out of history, and how does that impact our current perception of the world?

-Sadie does work for the Communications Science and Disorders Department at Ohio University illustrating images from children with language impairments.
+Sadie also contributed her talents to the Communications Science and Disorders Department at Ohio University, where

-In the fall of 2014, Sadie spent the semester living in Florence, Italy studying art and curating at the Florence University of the Arts.
-Over the years, she has traveled to over twelve different countries throughout Europe absorbing as much culture and art as she could.
+In the fall of 2014, Sadie spent a semester residing in Florence, Italy, studying art and engaging in curation activities at Florence University of the Arts.
+Over the years, she has traversed more than 12 European countries, immersing herself in diverse cultures and absorbing artistic influences.